- Product Info

 GPa | TD | 3.7 | 3.3 | 3.0 | 4.4 | 4.7 | 5.1 |

-Generally, since LCP has a high solidification rate with high anisotropy, it tends to have low weld strength.
-Since the mechanical properties of the weld tend to lose strength due to poor adhesion, sufficient consideration needs to be given when designing products and manufacturing molds.
+In general, LCP has a fast solidification rate and a large anisotropy, which tends to result in low weld strength.
+The mechanical properties of the welds are easily weakened by poor adhesion, so sufficient consideration is required when designing products and manufacturing molds.

-This shows the weld flexural strength of SUMIKASUPER LCP.
-Two types of welds are evaluated: weld 1 where the LCP resin converges at the opening and begins to flow again, and weld 2 at the flow end where the LCP resin converges at the opening and stops flowing.
+Figure 3-2-7 shows the weld bending strength of SUMIKASUPER LCP.
+Two types of welds were evaluated: Weld 1, where the LCP resin joins at the opening and flows again, and Weld 2, where the resin joins at the opening and stops flowing.

-Figure 3-2-7 Weld Flexural Strength of SUMIKASUPER LCP (3mm thickness)
+Figure 3-2-7 Weld bending strength of SUMIKASUPER LCP (3 mm thickness)

-Figure 3-2-9 Weld flexural Strength of SUMIKASUPER LCP (0.5mm thickness)
+Figure 3-2-9 Weld bending strength of SUMIKASUPER LCP (0.5 mm thickness)

-When calculating the strength of practical parts, it is necessary to consider changes to the dimensions and strength of the moldings under use conditions based on the creep properties and property changes caused by temperature.
-Figure 3-2-10 shows the flexural creep properties at 150°C for E6006L, which is a glass fiber reinforced grade.
-SUMIKASUPER LCP demonstrates excellent creep properties compared to crystalline PPS (40% glass fiber reinforced grade) and SUMIKAEXCEL PES (30% glass fiber reinforced grade).
+When calculating the strength of practical parts, it is necessary to take into account the dimensional and strength changes of the molded product under the conditions of use, based on the creep properties and changes in properties due to temperature.
+Figure 3-2-10 shows the bending creep properties of E6006L, a glass fiber reinforced grade, at 150°C. It can be seen that SUMIKASUPER LCP has superior creep properties compared to crystalline PPS (40% glass fiber reinforced grade) and SUMIKAEXCEL PES (30% glass fiber reinforced grade).

-Materials under loads that fluctuate over a long period of time experience fatigue fractures.
-The stress-life curve from a tensile fatigue test for SUMIKASUPER LCP E6006L is shown.
+Materials under long-term fluctuating loads will suffer fatigue failure.
+The stress-life curve of SUMIKASUPER LCP E6006L from a tensile fatigue test is shown below.